bman511/DataStory/README.md

 # DataStory

 This project is front-end extension of a Python data analysis project analyzing mock pre-clinical trial data.
-The analysis repo can be found [here](https://github.com/bman511/Pymaceuticals/blob/master/README.md)
+The analysis repo can be found [here](https://github.com/bman511/Pymaceuticals/blob/master/README.md).
+This project uses HTML, CSS, and javascript to create a more interactive experience when exploring the results.
+It heavily utilizes boostrap and bootswatch styling.

 The pages include discussion and visualization of: